How Date-Based Phases Affect Current Phase and Capitalisation

 Stage Gates blocking is enabled.

-Result: Current Phase is set to the first phase (by Order) with missing blocking gates.
+P2 is the first phase with a missing blocking gate.

 This shows: